THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 42. The Balkan History Association has a bank account.

 Art.43.
-The termination of BHA’s activity may take place only as a result of the dissolution decision, taken by a four-fifths majority of the members of the General Assembly.
-In case of dissolution of the Association, the assets left after the dissolution will be handed over to a non-profit legal person, for a similar purpose, which is to be appointed by the General Assembly, by a majority vote of the members present at the dissolution meeting.
+The termination of BHA’s activity may take place only as a result of the dissolution decided by a four-fifths majority of the members of the General Assembly.
+In case of dissolution of the Association, the assets left after the dissolution shall be handed over to a non-profit legal person, to be appointed by the General Assembly, by a majority vote of the members present at the dissolution meeting.